Feedlot

-Purpose and regulation

-The basic principle of the feedlot is to increase the amount of fat gained by each animal as quickly as possible; if animals are kept in confined quarters rather than being allowed to range freely over grassland, they will gain weight more quickly and efficiently with the added benefit of economies of scale.
+The basic purpose of the feedlot is to increase the amount of fat gained by each animal as quickly as possible; if animals are kept in confined quarters rather than being allowed to range freely over grassland, they will gain weight more quickly and efficiently with the added benefit of economies of scale.

+Regulation

 Most feedlots require some type of governmental approval to operate, which generally consists of an agricultural site permit.
 Feedlots also would have an environmental plan in place to deal with the large amount of waste that is generated from the numerous livestock housed.
 The environmental farm plan is set in place to raise awareness about the environment and covers 23 different aspects around the farm that may affect the environment.
 The Environmental Protection Agency has authority under the Clean Water Act to regulate all animal feeding operations in the United States.
 This authority is delegated to individual states in some cases.
 In Canada, regulation of feedlots is shared between all levels of government.
 Certain provinces are required by law to have a nutrient management plan, which looks at everything the farm is going to feed to their animals, down to the minerals.
 New farms are required to complete and obtain a license under the livestock operations act, which looks at proper manure storage as well as proper distance away from other farms or dwellings.
 A mandatory RFID tag is required in every animal that passes through a Canadian feedlot, these are called CCIA tags (Canadian Cattle Identification Agency) which is controlled by the Canadian Food Inspection Agency CFIA.
 In Australia this role is handled by the National Feedlot Accreditation Scheme (NFAS).

-Scheduling and diet
+Scheduling

+The cattle industry works in sequence with one another, prior to entering a feedlot, young calves are born typically in the spring where they spend the summer with their mothers in a pasture or on rangeland.
+These producers are called cow-calf operations and are essential for feedlot operations to run.
+Once the young calves reach a weight between 300 and 700 lb they are rounded up and either sold directly to feedlots, or sent to cattle auctions for feedlots to bid on them.
+Once transferred to a feedlot, they are housed and looked after for the next six to eight months where they are fed a total mixed ration to gain weight.